Invest in financial teaching tools

 Teaching kids about saving can play an important role in how they manage money as an adult, says Robert Richardson, former online marketing manager at Nevada State Bank in Las Vegas.

-Kids can learn even from the gift of cash, says Ornella Grosz, author of "Moneylicious: A Financial Clue for Generation Y." Have the child put 20 to 50 percent of the amount given into a savings account, she says.
+Kids can learn even from the gift of cash, says Ornella Grosz, author of "Moneylicious: A Financial Clue for Generation Y." Have the child put 20% to 50% of the amount given into a savings account, she says.
 "It doesn't have to be elaborate.
 A piggy bank, savings account -- even a box or jar will work.
 The point is to understand the value of money," Grosz says.